talhaahussain/RESTful-spreadsheet/README.md

 ### Limitations

 The formula evaluation function does not check for cycles between cells.
 Division by zero is not supported, neither are imaginary numbers.
 Only the following operators are accepted: '+', '-', '*', '/' and unary '-'.

+### Footnote

+The `tests/` contains two bash scripts. `test10.sh` was provided to students to provide a benchmark for program functionality. `test50.sh` was the final script used to assess the project, run with both SQLite and Firebase.